EvanSvertoka/EvanSvertoka/README.md

   </div>

 ### :technologist: About Me :
-I am a Junior Developer from Ukraine.
+I am a Junior Developer.

 - I’ve been actively studying the Web Developer for 1+ year.
 Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.
 Read much specialized literature.
 I like to achieve perfection in everything I do.